Home

 Manic depression triggers vary for each and every individual, and episodes may also occur without any known or obvious trigger.

-Once an individuals triggers are known and modified through treatment and support, stabilization and normalcy can be achieved for most people.
+Once an individual triggers are known and modified through treatment and support, stabilization and normalcy can be achieved for most people.

 Top

-From Signs of Manic Depression Back to Depression Warning Signs
+From Signs of Manic Depression Back to Depression Story

 Join in and be a part of The Health-Stories Community!